 The expertIP editorial team consists of industry professionals from the communications, design, marketing and IP networking sectors.
 Together they provide editorial oversight and creative directions to all content decisions pertaining to the blog.
 To contact the editors, please email expertIP@allstream.com

 Ed got his first taste of the Internet over 20 years ago and was immediately drawn in.
 He learned how to develop websites, and by his first year of high school had launched a profitable online business.
 This passion led him to study systems engineering and eventually landed him at Allstream.
 Ed loves tackling new technologies and unsolved problems and isn’t afraid to try an outside-the-box approach to solve them.
 Ed’s role as a service prime for Business IP (MPLS) and Internet in the Technology Group provides him with a chance to see the up-and-coming technologies and tackle some of the more complex customer requests that come along.

-Grant is Director, IP Product Strategy at MTS Allstream.
-A sailor, martial artist and self-professed propeller-head, he has over 20 years of experience across all aspects of technology development, network planning and product marketing.
+Grant is Director of IP Product Strategy at Allstream.
+A sailor, martial artist and self-professed propeller-head, he has more than 20 years of experience across all aspects of technology development, network planning and product marketing.

 A veteran technology journalist who has covered everything from start-ups and the reseller channel to smartphones and enterprise IT, Jeff Jedras was reporting on cloud computing before the term had even been invented.
 His work has appeared in trade magazines such as Computer Dealer News and ComputerWorld Canada, as well as newspapers such as The Ottawa Citizen and The Vancouver Sun.
 And he still loves his BlackBerry.